jjanmo/redux101/README.md

 <br />

-> Make vinilla redux todoapp : If you want to see the code, change branch `vanilla-redux-todoapp`
+> Make vanilla redux todoapp : If you want to see the code, change branch `vanilla-redux-todoapp`

 > I learned three principle of redux.
 Especially, I understanded how to change state in redux.